 - Adult Guardianship Program - By statute, adults who are determined to be legally incompetent between the ages of 18 and 64 are appointed a legal guardian by the courts.
 If they have no concerned individual, willing to assume guardianship, the Director of the Department of Social Services is appointed as guardian and the Department assumes responsibility to ensure the ward's well-being.

 To report abuse, neglect or exploitation of a vulnerable adult, call (301) 909-2228.
-For more information and assistance about Adult Resources, please visit the Prince George’s County Department of Aging or you may visit the Maryland Department of Aging.
+For more information and assistance about Adult Resources, please visit the Prince George’s County Department of Aging.